RestComm/webrtc-test/README.md

 # webrtc-test

 Framework for functional and Load Testing of WebRTC.
-Can be used to test client and server media components utilizing WebRTC, like Media Servers, SIP clients, etc. Has been tested both in regular hosts that have a window environment as well as headless in Amazon EC2 (using Xvfb)
+Can be used to test client and server media components utilizing WebRTC, like Media Servers, SIP clients, etc. Has been tested both in regular hosts that have a window environment as well as headless servers in Amazon EC2 (using Xvfb)

 ## How it works ##